Ferrum — GA4GH infrastructure that actually runs.

 Ferrum is tested — HelixTest runs in CI, the GA4GH demo is reproducible, the architecture is written to scale.
 What we do not yet have: a deployment with truly large clinical datasets.
 That is not an architecture limitation — it is because we have not had the resources for that yet.
 That is something we want to do with the first real partner.

-We are looking for a first partner
+We are looking for a first productive pilot

 TRS · DRS · WES · TES · htsget · Beacon v2 · Passports — all under one gateway, with shared authentication.